dblock/slack-gamebot/DEPLOYMENT.md

 #### GIPHY_API_KEY

 Slack-Gamebot replies with animated GIFs.
 While it's currently not necessary, uyou may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.

+#### SLACK_CLIENT_ID and SLACK_CLIENT_SECRET

+Register an aplication with Slack on https://api.slack.com.
+Note the client ID and secret.